hdShang/arxiv-daily/docs/cs-RO/2025-10-05/papers/251004168v2-learning-to-capture-rocks-using-an-excavator-a-reinforcement-learnin.md

 ---
 layout: default
-title: Learning to Capture Rocks using an Excavator: A Reinforcement Learning Approach with Guiding Reward Formulation
+title: "Learning to Capture Rocks using an Excavator: A Reinforcement Learning Approach with Guiding Reward Formulation"
 ---

 # Learning to Capture Rocks using an Excavator: A Reinforcement Learning Approach with Guiding Reward Formulation